msizafrans/Deploy-Static-Website-on-AWS/README.md

 3. Configure the bucket for website hosting and secure it using IAM policies.
 4. Upload the website files to your bucket.
 5. Speed up content delivery using AWS’s content distribution network service, CloudFront.
-   a.
-Select “Services” from the top left corner of aws management console and enter “cloudfront” in the “Find a service by name or feature” text box and select “CloudFront”.
+      - Select “Services” from the top left corner of aws management console and enter “cloudfront” in the “Find a service by name or feature” text box and select “CloudFront”.
-   b.
-From the CloudFront dashboard, click “Create Distribution”.
+      - From the CloudFront dashboard, click “Create Distribution”.
-   c.
-Don't select the bucket from the dropdown list.
+      - Don't select the bucket from the dropdown list.
 Paste the Static website hosting(bucket) endpoint i.e, <bucket-name>.s3-website-<region>.amazonaws.com.
-   d.
-Leave the defaults for the rest of the options, and click “Create Distribution”.
+      - Leave the defaults for the rest of the options, and click “Create Distribution”.
 It may take up to 10 minutes for the CloudFront Distribution to get created.
-   e.
-Once the status of your distribution changes from “In Progress” to “Deployed”, copy the endpoint URL for your CloudFront distribution found in the “Domain Name” column.
+      - Once the status of your distribution changes from “In Progress” to “Deployed”, copy the endpoint URL for your CloudFront distribution found in the “Domain Name” column.
 7. Then access the website in a browser using the unique CloudFront endpoint/Domain Name

 # Topics Covered: